 Meet your Success Coaches

 My name is Scott Chase.
-As a Student Success Coach, it is my desire to provide exceptional support to students in their first year of college.
+As a Success Coach, it is my desire to provide exceptional support to students in their first year of college.
 I love helping students create goals for a successful life.
 Over the last four years, I have worked in coaching and mentoring college students in all areas of their lives.
 I enjoy hiking, climbing mountains, drinking coffee, and spending time with my family.

 Success Strategy: Start each day with a goal in mind.
 Think about how today is shaping your tomorrow.
 Ask yourself: are you becoming the person today that you want to be tomorrow?